Nimrod Workman: Traditional music and later life

 The songs Workman had inherited from his grandfather included versions of many Child Ballads, such as "Young Beichan", "Young Hunting", "Edward", "Little Musgrave", "Sir Lionel", "The Wife of Usher's Well", "The Farmer's Curst Wife", "Barbara Allen", "Captain Wedderburn's Courtship" and "The House Carpenter".

 Following his retirement as a miner he became known as a folk singer, with frequent performances around Appalachia as well as the Smithsonian Folklife Festival and the 1982 World's Fair.
 He recorded two albums: Passing Thru the Garden, with his daughter Phyllis Boyens, which was released by June Appal Recordings in 1975; and Mother Jones' Will on the Rounder Records label in 1978.
 In addition, he contributed songs to several albums of traditional and coal mining music.

 Workman was filmed by the famous archivist and ethnomusicologist Alan Lomax.
 He was also the subject of the documentary Nimrod Workman: To Fit My Own Category, produced by Appalshop Films, and appeared as himself in the documentaries Harlan County, USA, Chase the Devil: Religious Music of the Appalachians, and The Grand Generation.
 He is heard leading the singing of "Amazing Grace" in the funeral scene in Coal Miner's Daughter, which also featured Phyllis Boyens as Loretta Lynn's mother.

 Workman was a recipient of a 1986 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 He spent most of his life in Chattaroy, West Virginia, though in later years he lived in Mascot, Tennessee.
 He died in Knoxville, Tennessee in 1994 at the age of 99.

+In 2025, a collection of Workman's recordings from between 1973 and 1994 were selected by the Library of Congress for preservation in the National Recording Registry.